-NASD is proposing to amend Rule 10314(a) of the NASD Code of Arbitration Procedure to provide that, in certain circumstances, parties must complete part of the arbitration claim filing process through the Internet and that, in all circumstances, parties may complete part of the claim filing through the Internet.
+NASD is proposing to amend Rule 10314(a) of the NASD Code of Arbitration Procedure to allow parties to complete part of the arbitration claim filing process through the Internet.
 Below is the text of the proposed rule change.
 Proposed new language is in italics; proposed deletions are in brackets.